abdfaizaan/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 ## Summary

+In this lab,
-- In this lab, you provisioned an **Azure OpenAI resource** to integrate generative AI capabilities into your applications.
+- You provisioned an **Azure OpenAI resource** to integrate generative AI capabilities into your applications.
 - You **deployed two models** (gpt-4o-mini for chat and gpt-35-turbo-instruct for completions) using the Azure AI Foundry portal.
 - You explored the models in the **Completions and Chat playgrounds**, experimented with prompts and parameters, and tested the model’s **code generation abilities**.